 Page last updated:

-This guide describes how to install and use PCF Dev, a lightweight Pivotal Cloud Foundry (PCF) installation that runs on a single virtual machine (VM) on your workstation.
-PCF Dev is intended for application developers who want to develop and debug their applications locally on a PCF deployment.
+This guide describes how to install and use PCF Dev, a fully featured Pivotal Cloud Foundry (PCF) installation that runs on your workstation’s native hypervisor.

 PCF Dev includes Pivotal Application Service (PAS), Redis, RabbitMQ, and MySQL.
 It also supports all Cloud Foundry Command Line Interface (cf CLI) functionality.
 See the Comparing PCF Dev to Pivotal Cloud Foundry table below for more product details.